fragmento/NYC_Traffic_and_COVID19/README.md

 ## Linear regression model

-I fit a simple linear model using the traffic social distance `'TSD_rolling'` as a predictor of Hospitalization's percentage growth `'hosp_change'` and test the $R^{2}$ at different lags.
+I fit a simple linear model using the traffic social distance `'TSD_rolling'` as a predictor of Hospitalization's percentage growth `'hosp_change'` and test the $R^{2}$ at differest lags.

 ![optimal lag](/Data/optimal_lag.png)